 The technology used in the private sector is updated regularly to keep up with the changing landscape of information technology.
 Now that a data privacy law is in place, outsourcing companies are now diligent in protecting their digital information from current and future technological threats.
 Patches are applied as soon as they’re available and upgrades are implemented after much consideration and careful planning for a smooth transition.

-It's also easy to import new tech from the United States because the Philippines has been a trading partner for many years.
+For companies outsourcing to the Philippines, it will be easy for them to import new technology they may need for their business.
+The Philippines has been a top trading partner of the United States for many years.
 The shipping fees plus the taxes may cost a bit, but the ease of transporting the goods by air or water is an advantage.

 2. Economic growth has been steadily rising.
 Fiscal policies established during the Aquino administration remain strong.
 The Duterte administration promises to keep the economy stable despite the controversies surrounding his presidency.

 The Philippine economy grew by 6.8 percent on average in 2016, according to the National Economic and Development Authority (NEDA).
 It only slowed down in the last quarter of 2016 and in the first quarter of 2017 due to a government in transition after the elections.

 Reuters says that “Duterte has promised to spend up to $180 billion over six years to build and modernize railways, airports, seaports and roads” to make sure the economy’s growth is sustainable and inclusive.
 The government believes that this would further economic growth and it would “help offset the impact of protectionist U.S. policies on remittances from overseas Filipinos and on American investment in business process outsourcing to the Philippines, a vital sector for the economy.”